hadiDanial/PortfolioWebsite/blog/2019/3/website_json_generator.md

 The `.json` file is then used to search the posts and generate links to them in the website.

 ![JSON Generator App](website_json_generator_assets/jsonGenApp.png)

+#### *April 9th, 2019*

+Added a button to generate a sitemap.
+The sitemap is just a collection of all the links in a text file.